 The Transformer architecture has become a dominant choice in many domains, such as natural language processing and computer vision.
 Yet, it has not achieved competitive performance on popular leaderboards of graph-level prediction compared to mainstream GNN variants.
 Therefore, it remains a mystery how Transformers could perform well for graph representation learning.
-In this paper, we solve this mystery by presenting Graphormer, which is built upon the standard Transformer architecture, and could attain excellent results on a broad range of graph representation learning tasks, especially on the recent OGB Large-Scale Challenge.
+In this paper, we solve this mystery by presenting GraphFormer, which is built upon the standard Transformer architecture, and could attain excellent results on a broad range of graph representation learning tasks, especially on the recent OGB Large-Scale Challenge.
 Our key insight to utilizing Transformer in the graph is the necessity of effectively encoding the structural information of a graph into the model.
-To this end, we propose several simple yet effective structural encoding methods to help Graphormer better model graph-structured data.
-Besides, we mathematically characterize the expressive power of Graphormer and exhibit that with our ways of encoding the structural information of graphs, many popular GNN variants could be covered as the special cases of Graphormer.
-The code and models of Graphormer will be made publicly available at https://github.com/Microsoft/Graphormer.
+To this end, we propose several simple yet effective structural encoding methods to help GraphFormer better model graph-structured data.
+Besides, we mathematically characterize the expressive power of GraphFormer and exhibit that with our ways of encoding the structural information of graphs, many popular GNN variants could be covered as the special cases of GraphFormer.
+The code and models of GraphFormer will be made publicly available at https://github.com/anonymous/anonymous.

-1 Introduction
+17 1 Introduction

-The Transformer [46] is well acknowledged as the most powerful neural network in modelling sequential data, such as natural language [11, 35, 6] and speech [17].
-Model variants built upon Transformer have also been shown great performance in computer vision [12, 36] and programming language [19, 57, 41].
-However, to the best of our knowledge, Transformer has still not been the de-facto standard on public graph representation leaderboards [22, 14, 21].
-There are many attempts of leveraging Transformer into the graph domain, but the only effective way is replacing some key modules (e.g., feature aggregation) in classic GNN variants by the softmax attention [47, 7, 23, 48, 56, 43, 13].
-Therefore, it is still an open question whether Transformer architecture is suitable to model graphs and how to make it work in graph representation learning.
+The Transformer [42] is well acknowledged as the most powerful neural network in modelling 18 sequential data, such as natural language [11, 33, 6] and speech [17].
+Model variants built upon 19 Transformer have also been shown great performance in computer vision [12, 34].
+However, to 20 the best of our knowledge, Transformer has still not been the de-facto standard on public graph 21 representation leaderboards [21, 14, 20].
+There are many attempts of leveraging Transformer into the 22 graph domain, but the only effective way is replacing some key modules (e.g., feature aggregation) 23 in classic GNN variants by the softmax attention [43, 7, 22, 44, 50, 39, 13].
+Therefore, it is still an open question whether Transformer architecture is suitable to model graphs and how to make it work 25 in graph representation learning.
+26

-In this paper, we give an affirmative answer by developing Graphormer, which is directly built upon the standard Transformer, and achieves state-of-the-art performance on a wide range of graphlevel prediction tasks, including the very recent Open Graph Benchmark Large-Scale Challenge (OGB-LSC) [21], and several popular leaderboards (e.g., OGB [22], Benchmarking-GNN [14]).
+In this paper, we give an affirmative answer by developing GraphFormer, which is directly built 27 upon the standard Transformer, and achieves state-of-the-art performance on a wide range of graph-28 level prediction tasks, including the very recent Open Graph Benchmark Large-Scale Challenge (OGB-LSC) [20], and several popular leaderboards (e.g., OGB [21], Benchmarking-GNN [14]).
 The Transformer is originally designed for sequence modeling.
-To utilize its power in graphs, we believe th Conference on Neural Information Processing Systems (NeurIPS 2021).
+To utilize its power in graphs, we believe 31 the key is to properly incorporate structural information of graphs into the model.
+Note that for each 32 node i, the self-attention only calculates the semantic similarity between i and other nodes, without 33 considering the structural information of a graph reflected on the nodes and the relation between node 34 pairs.
+GraphFormer incorporates several simple yet effective encoding methods to leverage such 35 information, which are described below.